-Student Eligibility Requirements:
+Student Eligibility Requirements

-- 1. Grade point average of 2.50 (See policy statement below.) - 2.
-No "incomplete" courses or "late grades" - 3.
-All health courses required for the major are completed, including electives - 4.
+- 1. Cumulative grade point average of 2.50 or higher (See policy statement below.) - 2.
+No current "incomplete" courses or "late grades" - 3.
+All HLH courses required for the community health major are complete, including electives - 4.
 Not on academic probation